Albox: Parish Church of la Concepción

 During the terrible cholera epidemic of 1864 the residents of the area of Llano de los Olleres promised Our Lady of Carmel that they would build her a church if she stopped the epidemic.
 As this happened, these farm labourers put all their efforts into constructing this religious building.
 It was blessed in 1870 and enriched during the following decades with donations.
 The Acción Católica apostolate in Almeria was founded by the Servant of God Don Antonio Lorca Muñoz who was also the parish priest of Santa María church in Albox.
-Sacked during the time of Religious Persecution, the church was rebuilt by residents in 1939.
+Sacked during the time of religious persecution, the church was rebuilt by residents in 1939.
 Bishop Casares Hervás raised its status to parish church in 1973.
 Currently, due to its state of deterioration, it is being restored.

 Hermitage of Santa Cruz

 Situated at the highest point in La Loma de Albox, it was founded by the Franciscans, as the culmination of an artistic Way of the Cross in the 18th century.
 Later on the old town cemetery was situated on its esplanade.
 In the twenties, the Servant of God don Juan Ibáñez planted the current pine grove which gives it great beauty.
-Totally destroyed during the Religious Persecution, it was rebuilt according to the design of Don Bartolomé Marín, a native canon of the neighbourhood with an extensive artistic career.
+Totally destroyed during the religious persecution, it was rebuilt according to the design of Don Bartolomé Marín, a native canon of the neighbourhood with an extensive artistic career.
 It is a place of great devotion.

 Parish Church of Santa Bárbara de Las Pocicas

-Constructed in the mid 19th century en El Lugarico, now Las Posicas, it is dedicated to the Virgin and Martyr Santa Bárbara.
+Constructed in the mid 19th century en El Lugarico, now Las Posicas, it is dedicated to the virgin and martyr Saint Barbara.
 It was soon extended and converted into a Parish church by Bishop Ródenas García in the mid 20th century.
 At the beginning of 21st century, the priest Don José Navarro, a native of Las Pocicas, endowed the church with an artistic altarpiece which houses the venerated image of the patron saint.